hermanho/MMM-OneDrive/README.md

 ```

 ### scanInterval
-- How often (ms) to check OneDrive for new or updated photos.
+- Optional value.
+How often (ms) to check OneDrive for new or updated photos.
 Default: `1000 * 60 * 55` (55 minutes).
 Lower values update more often but use more network/API.

 ## Toggle MMM-OneDrive module